oleks11-rudenko/travel-trucks/README.md

 ### 📝 Camper Details

 - Comprehensive description and technical specifications.
-- **Gallery:** Scrollable view of interior and exterior photos.
+- **Gallery:** View of interior and exterior photos.
 - **Reviews:** User reviews list with ratings.
-- **Booking Form:** Form for rental requests, including a calendar for date selection.
+- **Booking Form:** Form for rental requests, including a custom calendar for date selection.

 ---